ellisvelo/cl-sdl3/README.md

 # cl-sdl3

-`cl-sdl3` is a Common Lisp wrapper for the SDL 3.0 C Library, with [many contributors](https://github.com/lispgames/cl-sdl3/graphs/contributors).
+`cl-sdl3` is a Common Lisp wrapper for the SDL 3.0 C Library.

 It is licensed under the [MIT license](https://opensource.org/licenses/MIT).